bbauska/JS-Eloquent/README.md

 Typical adult English speakers have some 20,000 words in their vocabulary.
 Few programming languages come with 20,000 commands built in.
-And the vocabulary that *is* available tends to be more precisely defined, and thus less flexible, than in human language.
-Therefore, we usually *have* to add some of our own vocabulary to avoid repeating ourselves too much.
+And the vocabulary that <i>is</i> available tends to be more precisely defined, and thus less flexible, than in human language.
+Therefore, we usually <i>have</i> to add some of our own vocabulary to avoid repeating ourselves too much.

 ## Defining a function